ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

 ## Make It Your Own

 So we have a whiteboxed map, and that's great and important in testing design!
-Now, let's customize the map now and make it our own.
+Now, let's customize the map and make it our own.

 1. Navigate to the **CORE Content** window.
 You have access to a massive library of 3D assets, materials, and more for your game creation in CORE!